MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 4. Further Fotorama Options

-    The Fotorama-Slider options are fixed with this line in the source-code of 'fotorama_multi.php':
+    The Fotorama-Slider options are set by the lines of code in the source-code of 'fotorama_multi.php' starting with the following line:
     ```php
     $string  .= '<div id="fotorama" class="fotorama" data-auto="false" data-width="100%" data-fit="contain" data-ratio="1.5" data-nav="thumbs" data-allowfullscreen="native" data-keyboard="true" data-hash="true">';
     ```
     The CSS is set in 'fotorama_multi.css' and 'fotorama3.css'.
 Further Fotorama-options are to find under : https://fotorama.io/docs/4/options/ or in fotorama.dev.js starting at line 880 under "OPTIONS = {..."

-    If you know what you are doing you may change the code to whatever you like.
+    If you know what you do you migth change the code or CSS to whatever you like.
 Have fun!

 5. TODO w.r.t to FOTORAMA
     - showcaption: Setting is ignored for the firs two images